Growing vanilla

 The quality of the vanilla is determined not only on its content of vanillin (the substance that gives the taste of vanilla), but also on all the other flavors found in a vanilla bar.
 The most exclusive vanilla is in short supply and the price is therefore rising rapidly.
 The price of vanilla is also affected by the size of the harvest.

-Contact Victoria Lake Vanilla
+Contact Lake Victoria Vanilla

 Address